-First, park your mower on a flat paved surface.
-Turn off the mower and make sure all parts have stopped moving.
+1. To properly clean your lawn mower, park your it on a flat paved surface.
+Turn off the lawn mower and make sure all parts have stopped moving.

 If you do not have a hose port, you can purchase a kit to install one!